-While~\cite{yang2024anisotropynanohertzgravitationalwave} explored how SMBHB clustering can trace the LSS, they did not carry out a cross-correlation analysis.
-Furthermore~\cite{sah2024, sah2024_imprints} developed a theoretical formalism to forecast cross-correlation signals between the GWB and LSS, however their method cannot accurately predict the impact of the discreteness of the SMBHB population.
+Although ref.~\cite{yang2024anisotropynanohertzgravitationalwave} also explored how SMBHB clustering trace the LSS, they did not carry out a cross-correlation analysis.
+Furthermore, refs.~\cite{sah2024, sah2024_imprints} developed a theoretical formalism to forecast cross-correlation signals between the GWB and LSS; however, their method cannot accurately predict the impact of the discreteness of the SMBHB population.
 We show that this is particularly relevant for the loudest low-redshift sources, with important implications on the GWB~$C_\ell$ and the cross-correlation signal -- that is to say that the~$C_\ell$s fail to capture the features of the GWB, as we explained above.
-While they employ the theoretical ensemble-average estimate of the signal, we focus on a single realizations to provide intuition for future real-data analyses.

 We now consider the accuracy and limitations of our methods.
-Here we consider galaxy clustering with a single redshift bins, however a tomographic approach might allow us to better capture the underlying properties of the population that sources the GWB.
-Such an approach would require the generation of more accurate lightcones which include both redshift-space distortions~\cite{kaiser, Hamilton_1998, Raccanelli_2013} and projection effects~\cite{Bonvin11, Jeong_2012, Challinor_2011, bertacca_beyond_2012, Bertacca_2018} to have an unbiased estimates of the cross-bin angular power spectra~$C^{\rm gal,gal}_{\ell,z_i,z_j}$~\cite{Matsubara_1997, Yoo_2009, raccanelli2016doppler, Dio_2016, semenzato2024SFB, spezzati20243d}.
-Moreover, by populating the lightcone with different kinds of galaxies we will be able to better understand the nature of the cross-frequency power spectra~$C^{\rm GW,GW}_{\ell,f_p,f_q}$.
-This will ultimately help us to design an optimal frequency binning strategy in such a cross-correlation search.
+Here we consider galaxy clustering with a single redshift bins; however, a tomographic approach might allow us to better capture the underlying properties of the population that sources the GWB.
+Such an approach would require the generation of more accurate lightcones that include both redshift-space distortions~\cite{kaiser, Hamilton_1998, Raccanelli_2013} and projection effects~\cite{Bonvin11, Jeong_2012, Challinor_2011, bertacca_beyond_2012, Bertacca_2018} to obtain an unbiased estimates of the cross-bin angular power spectra~$C^{\rm gal,gal}_{\ell,z_i,z_j}$~\cite{Matsubara_1997, Yoo_2009, raccanelli2016doppler, Dio_2016, semenzato2024SFB, spezzati20243d}.
+Moreover, by populating the lightcone with different types of galaxies, we will be able to better understand the nature of the cross-frequency power spectra~$C^{\rm GW,GW}_{\ell,f_p,f_q}$.
+This will ultimately help to design an optimal frequency binning strategy in such a cross-correlation search.